wp-plugins/foliopress-wysiwyg/readme.txt

 == Changelog ==

+= 2.6.8.9 =

+* Fix for bad editor size - if you upgraded Foliopress WYSIWYG and then Worpdress to 3.8, it might remove the option.

 = 2.6.8.8 =

 * Due to compatibility issues editor was disabled for IE 10.0 and IE 11.0 and notice about using different browser is displayed.